Oregon Museum of Science and Industry: USS Blueback

 The USS Blueback (SS-581) was purchased by OMSI in February 1994.
 This submarine appeared in the 1990 film The Hunt for Red October before being towed to its present location, a pier adjacent to the museum.
 It was opened to the public on May 15, 1994, and was added to the National Register of Historic Places in September 2008.
 The propeller is a National Submarine Memorial located outside of the main museum area, beside the Eastbank Esplanade.
-The submarine is available for daily guided tours and sleep overs.
+The submarine is available for daily guided tours and sleepovers.

 Featured Exhibit Hall

-The Featured Exhibit Hall is used for temporary exhibits created by OMSI or brought in from museums around the world.
-Past exhibits have included "Grossology" (Winter–Spring 2001), "Giants of the Gobi" (1997), "A T-rex named Sue" (September 2001 – January 2002), and "CSI, The Experience" (May–September, 2009).
+The Featured Exhibit Hall is used for temporary exhibits created by OMSI or those brought in from museums around the world.
+Past exhibits have included "Grossology" (Winter–Spring 2001), "Giants of the Gobi" (1997), "A T-rex named Sue" (September 2001 – January 2002), and "CSI: The Experience" (May–September 2009).
 Gunther von Hagens' Body Worlds 3, opened on June 7, 2007, and closed on October 7, 2007.
-By late September 2007, 300,000 people had seen Body Worlds 3, setting the record as OMSI's most visited traveling exhibit.
-In September 2015, OMSI hosted The National Guitar Museum's exhibition, "GUITAR: The Instrument That Rocked The World."
+By late September 2007, the exhibit had received 300,000 visitors, setting the record as OMSI's most visited traveling exhibit.
+In September 2015, OMSI hosted the National Guitar Museum's exhibition "GUITAR: The Instrument That Rocked the World."